 For more information on our current progress, check out the latest Annual Sustainability Report.

 To find out about the latest news, upcoming events, activities, and opportunities, signup to Sustainability newsletters or follow us on our social media links below.

-Web:sustainability.leeds.ac.ukE-mail:sustainability@leeds.ac.ukTwitter:UoL_SusFacebook:/UoLSustainabilityInstagram:UoL_Sus
+Web: sustainability.leeds.ac.uk E-mail: sustainability@leeds.ac.uk

+Twitter: UoL_Sus